ucsb-cs148-f21/project-t03-fitnessguru/README.md

 To install and deploy the app, follow the instructions here: https://github.com/ucsb-cs148-f21/project-t03-fitnessguru/blob/main/docs/DEPLOY.md

-# Main Deployment

-To check out our most recent deployment of the app, visit the link here: https://fitness-guru-main.herokuapp.com/

-Note: The styling on Heroku is different from the styling on localhost.

 # Dependencies

 -   react, react-dom, react-router-dom, react-scripts for running the app